domokane/FinancePy/README.md

 `pip install --upgrade financepy`

+I have encountered problems using Anaconda3-2020.07 due to some Numba and LLVMLite problems.
+However Anaconda3-2020.02 works.

 ## Using FinancePy in a Jupyter Notebook

 Once financepy has been installed, it is easy to get started.